Longi Hi-Mo 4 solar panels review

 Our methodology

-• The power rating of the solar panel for a total score of 10 points;
+• The power rating of the solar panel for a maximum score of 10 points;

-• The efficiency of the solar panel for a total score of 15 points;
+• The efficiency of the solar panel for a maximum score of 15 points;

-• The pricing of the solar panel per panel for a total score of 10 points;
+• The pricing of the solar panel per panel for a maximum score of 10 points;

-• The length of the warranty for a total score of 10 points;
+• The length of the warranty for a maximum score of 10 points;

-• The level of service and support for a total score of 5 points;
+• Service and support for a maximum score of 5 points;

-• The design of the panel for a total score of 5 points;
+• Design for a maximum score of 5 points;

-• Online ratings and reviews for a total score of 15 points.
+• Online ratings and reviews for a maximum score of 15 points.

 As a writer for FMB, Katharine researches and interrogates products and companies to find the best consumer purchases on the home improvement market – including heat pumps, home security systems and windows.
 Her high standards for up-to-date information and expert advice ensures that our readers can be assured that the products we recommend are top-rated and high-quality.